manuel-colmenero/php-stemmer/README.md

 Original Source
 --------------------

+This version is a fork from [Harold Thétiot's](https://github.com/hthetiot/php-stemmer) and the main purpose was to make it PHP7 compatible.

-This version is a fork of php-stemmer hosted on Google Code orinaly made by Javeline B.V and available here: http://code.google.com/p/php-stemmer/
+Harold's version is a fork of php-stemmer hosted on Google Code orinaly made by Javeline B.V and available here: http://code.google.com/p/php-stemmer/

 Licence